egovernments/municipal-services/land-services/README.md

 - egov-idgen ( To generate the application No, Permit No )

-- egov-indexer ( To index the bpa data )
+- indexer ( To index the bpa data )

 - localization ( To use the localized messages )